smart-classic/smart_server/README.md

    This is normal -- nothing has gone wrong.

    IMPORTANT: if you've enabled apps that are part of the sample apps below, you should <em>wait</em> to run <tt>reset.sh</tt> until you've got the sample apps server running.
 The SMART Reference EMR attempts to download the apps' manifest files, and if they're not available over HTTP, <tt>reset.sh</tt> won't complete successfully.
 If you mistakenly run <tt>reset.sh</tt> before setting up the SMART Sample Apps, don't worry, just set up the SMART Sample Apps server, and run <tt>reset.sh</tt> again.

-# Download, Install, and Configure SMART UI Server
+# Download, Install, and Configure SMART UI Server (manual steps)

 * get the code